tcd93/MSSQL-execution-plan/README.md

 # MSSQL Plan Optimizer
 An article is an introduction to Microsoft SQL Server's plan optimizer & common operators, and provide an more in-depth view & analysis of slow queries (with example)

+__*Disclaimer: as MSSQL is a closed-source database, I can not prove that this article is 100% correct, all is based on articles online (which I'll include links) and my own experience, so take it with a grain of salt & happy reading!*__

-_note: I don't provide sample data here as it's private & pretty huge, but even if you don't run these data yourself, you should have a pretty good grasp of
+Note: I don't provide sample data here as it's private & pretty huge, but even if you don't run these data yourself, you should have a pretty good grasp of
-SQL Server's optimizer after reading this_
+SQL Server's optimizer after reading this

 Tool: Microsoft Sql Server Management Tool (MSSM)